AlessandroLongo23/TilingLife/static/theory/tilings-and-automata.md

-An approach that would be interesting to try is to use Neural Networks to classify and distinguish those rules that present interesting behaviors for the ones that don't.
+An approach that would be interesting to try is to use Neural Networks to classify and distinguish those rules that present interesting behaviors from the ones that don't.

 This work could take inspiration and combine the work presented in these papers: